 While Accra may be the capital of Ghana, Africa, it is understood by travelers that Cape Coast is a destination favorite.
 The area is quite touristy, with myriad attractions, shops, and beaches.
 And for tourists looking to feel a little less foreign, this is the perfect place.

-In Cape Coast, there is something for everyone.
+Why Go?When visiting Ghana, there are many destinations to choose from, though it’s worth noting that in Cape Coast there is something for everyone.
 There are historical sites for the educated travelers, beaches for those looking to lounge around, national parks for outdoor enthusiasts and great nightlife for the party animals.
 Moreover, if you don’t want to disappoint all your friends back home who are dying to know what kind of wildlife you saw in Africa, there are opportunities for that, too.

 Getting ThereFrom Accra, head over to Kaneshi Station where you will be able to get a tro-tro, which is basically a crowded van, directly to Cape Coast for 5 Ghana Cedis (about $2.64).
 While the journey itself only takes about two to three hours, keep in mind a tro-tro will not leave the station until it is completely full, which could add to your travel time.
 Don’t worry if you’re carrying a large backpack, as you will be able to store it in the back, sometimes for a fee, depending who is driving the tro-tro.